-I am a professional geography researcher specialised in regional geography and urban sciences.
-I have gained my knowledge and expertise from universities across Europe (Pécs, Wolverhampton, Maribor, Zagreb, Ljubljana, and Birmingham).
-I am currently a PhD-candidate at the University of Pécs, Hungary.
+I am a professional researcher specialised in regional geography and urban sciences.
+I have gained my knowledge and expertise from universities across Europe (Pécs, Wolverhampton, Maribor, Zagreb, Ljubljana and Birmingham).

-I have been mainly researching in the field ‘geography of energy’, but my interests link my specification to other scientific disciplines such as sustainability, environmental sciences, and landscape geography, and I am able to perform and synthesise various geographical fields.
+My research has mainly been focusing on the energetic aspects of geography, but my interests link my specialisation to other scientific disciplines such as sustainability, environmental sciences, and landscape geography, and I am able to perform and synthesise various geographical fields.

-Besides having published a number of articles and books, I am the founder and series editor of Frugeo’s journal called Geographical Locality Studies.
+Besides having published a number of articles and books, I am the founder and series editor of Frugeo’s journals called Geographical Locality Studies and Double Green Lines.

 Among others, I am a registered member of the Hungarian Geographical Society (MFT).